Atilla1976/SDCarND_P7_Path_Planning/README.md

 ![alt text][image1]

 Here there is still the problem that when the vehicle passes a waypoint, it suddenly moves on in the direction of the next waypoint.
 To smooth the trajectory one way would be to look for fitting polynomials to waypoints.
-But I decided for the great and easy to setup and use spline tool for C++, contained in just a single header file.
+But I decided to take the easy to setup and use spline tool for C++, contained in just a single header file.
 The spline function can be found here: http://kluge.in-chemnitz.de/opensource/spline/.
 In a first step the spline matches 5 points:
-  + the last two points of the privious path
+  + the last two points of the previous path
-  + 3 anchor points whihe have the location of the car in 30 m basically and then in 60 and 90 m.
+  + 3 anchor points which have the location of the car first in 30 m and then in 60 and 90 m.

 In a second step the path is filled with 50 points with a distance to each other that defines the velocity of the ego car.